Ding-x/server-sales/README.md

+This project is the **Client side Front-end** of server request system.
+Clients in city hall can request their server services through this system.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+##Technology Stack

+This proejtc was built with react, [react-router](https://reacttraining.com/react-router/), and [react-redux](https://react-redux.js.org/)

 ## Available Scripts